FitRankings/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Sensitive data has been identified and is being protected properly.
 ___
 #### Deployment
-Describe any non-normal steps required to deploy the PR.
+Describe any abnormal steps required to deploy the PR.